-Dr. David Keeling, head of WKU’s Department of Geography and Geology, recently completed a three-week circumnavigation of the planet, covering 36,000 miles, representing the American Geographical Society as part of its geographic educational outreach program.
+Dr. David Keeling, head of WKU’s Department of Geography and Geology, recently completed a three-week tour of Africa, Asia and the Middle East, covering more than 30,000 miles, representing the American Geographical Society as part of its geographic educational outreach program.

 The primary mission of the American Geographical Society’s educational travel programs is to focus attention on some of the planet’s most pressing problems, such as the social implications of climate change for small island communities, ongoing ethnic tensions in Asia, Africa and the Middle East, and the challenges for Islam in engaging with an increasingly Westernized global economy.
 A secondary mission is to demonstrate how geographers address these issues and to promote a broader geographic perspective on sustainable development issues.

-“Learning about geopolitical conflict first-hand by examining, for example, Southwest Asia’s changing economy within a global context really helps people to understand the issues of sustainability and global change and puts the challenges we face as a global society into sharper focus,” Dr. Keeling said.
+“Learning about resource conflicts first-hand by examining, for example, India’s changing economy within a global context really helps people to understand the issues of sustainability and global change and puts the challenges we face as a global society into sharper focus,” Dr. Keeling said.

 One of the benefits for WKU, Dr. Keeling said, is that the university’s growing international reputation is further enhanced through his participation in these educational tours.
 Students also benefit from the knowledge gained from these experiences and subsequently shared in the classroom and through research projects and study abroad programs.

 Past educational expeditions have led to successful departmental study abroad programs to Chile, Argentina, Tanzania, Turkey and Australia, among other destinations.